tenman/raindrops/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-INSTALL:
-1. Unpack this archive in your wp-content/themes/ directory.
-2. Go to Admin WordPress and select presentation.
-3. Select Raindrops theme

 QUICK START
 see: http://www.tenman.info/wp3/raindrops/quick-start/

 Custom Header
 If you select Header Image where Appearance header panel and Raindrops will show select image.
 If you delete header Image and Raindrops hide a Header Image.
 If you select Header Text 'display text' value 'yes'